fortyninemaps/karta/README.md

 - Python 2.7+ or Python 3.3+
 - numpy
 - pyshp
-- pyproj (for geodetic calculations)
+- pyproj (for some geodetic calculations)

 ### Recommended